Piposh: Critical reception

 The games became a cult hit in Israel, known for their unique humor, original characters and a satirical look at Israeli society.
-Ronen is notable for being one of a few Israelis who have managed to develop a computer game within the country and distribute it in Israel.
+The Gluzmans are notable for being one of a few Israelis who have managed to develop a computer game within the country and distribute it in Israel.
 According to Timeout, the games are hilarious and brave.
 Eser felt that Piposh was a "semi-decent adventure game".
 Bikorate felt the title had a "fascinating plot and humor ahead of its time".
 The student newsletter Factor thought the game was "more funny, more ingenious, and generally more universal" than In the Interest of Ratings had been a year earlier, and felt the two games were "exemplary examples of Israeli creativity".
 Sport5 listed the game in their article There is honor: the greatest Israeli computer games ever, rating it 10/10 and praising its unique crazy and sharp sense of creativity and humour, as well as for sparking one of the "most cohesive computer game communities ever in the country".

 Haaretz deemed it ultimately a failed initiative to establish the Israeli video gaming industry, despite its significance.
 Vgames deemed the series "the most daring attempt to create computer games for Israeli audiences only".
-In 2001, Ynet asserted that the few games of Israeli origin such as Piposh were "quite negligible in terms of scope and technicality", and were "not close to being competitive in the global market", however in 2003 the site saw the series as a source of Israeli pride.
+In 2001, Ynet asserted that the few games of Israeli origin such as Piposh were "quite negligible in terms of scope and technicality", and were "not close to being competitive in the global market", but in 2003 the site saw the series as a source of Israeli pride.
 The site would later come to feel that the series offered some of the most "bizarre, funny and hallucinatory quests" to come out of gaming, noting that the first title is widely regarded as a cult game, and that many peculiar moments from the series are etched into the minds of players.
 Bikorate thought Piposh 2 surprised with its "witty and satirical jokes about Israeli society".

 The Hebrew site Eser, despite having sympathy for Israeli game developers, who are "forced to work in almost impossible conditions" when compared to their American and European colleagues, gave Piposh 3D a scathing review; while calling its premise amusing, and noting that the patient Piposh fanbase would overlook its inferior graphics the site felt the game was very bad, likening it to a "singer singing without makeup".
 Ynet criticised 3D's graphics and interface, though noted its humour and charm might make up for the experience.
 Ben-Ari feels a sense of patriotism toward the game as a piece of video gaming software that is proudly and unabashedly Israeli.
 Factor thought the series attempt to enter the 3D market was an "utter failure".
 Even though Walla thought Piposh 3D was a bad game, it thought the game looked like a masterpiece in comparison with Dangerous Vaults, a Lara Croft parody that forces players to have sex with animals.